d1/presentations/rubymke-meetup-ruboto/README.md

 Ruboto - Ruby on Android
 as presented to the July 18th, 2011 meetup of the [RubyMKE](http://www.meetup.com/RubyMKE/) users group.

+See a live version running on heroku [here](http://rubymke-ruboto.heroku.com).

 Copyright 2010, 2011 [Jay McGavren](http://jay.mcgavren.com) and Dave Strock.

 This presentation uses Scott Chacon's [Showoff](http://github.com/schacon/showoff).